dmachard/go-dnscollector/doc/logger_file.md

 - `text-format`: (string) output text format, please refer to the default text format to see all available directives, use this parameter if you want a specific format
 - `postrotate-command`: (string) run external script after file rotation
 - `postrotate-delete-success`: (boolean) delete file on script success
+- `chan-buffer-size`: (integer) channel buffer size used on incoming dns message, number of messages before to drop it.

 Default values: